Run Antora in a Container

 Notice the addition of the

 This option tells Antora to switch from /antora to the directory you have mapped.

-Now, when Antora reports local paths, they will map to paths on your system.
+Now, when Antora reports local paths, they will match paths on your host system.

 Here are explanations for some of the option flags used in the run command: